 OPTION POSITIVES NEGATIVES The applicant cannot be compelled to pre-lodge their application for this purpose and as a result a number of applications would not be reviewed by the JDRP.
-OPTION C: JDRP review application meet DAP deadlines as would be early in the assessment of the application during assessment process (application sent to JDRP members upon receipt, prior to a formal assessment being undertaken.
-Brief overview of areas of non-compliance provided verbally at panel meeting 3-4 weeks after receipt). feedback is provided to applicants early in the process, allowing more scope/time for the applicant to make changes if they accept the advice and Panel feedback to applicant may be delayed until the City's technical feedback is received.
+OPTION C: JDRP review application during assessment process (application sent to JDRP members upon receipt, prior to a formal assessment being undertaken.
+Brief overview of areas of non- compliance provided verbally at panel meeting 3-4 weeks after receipt).
+Would have only a minor impact on the City's ability to meet DAP deadlines as would be early in the assessment process (less impact than Option D).
+A full statutory planning assessment of the application would not be able to be completed prior to the plans being circulated to the JDRP.
+The JDRP's design based feedback is provided to applicants early in the process, allowing more scope/time for the applicant to make changes if they accept the advice and recommendations (more time than in Option D).
+Panel feedback to applicant may be delayed until the City's technical feedback is received.
 Preferred Option.
+The DAP receives advice and recommendations from the JDRP when determining proposals which could inform their statutory determination of the application.
 The cost of holding the JDRP meeting (\$750 per sitting) is an additional cost.
-OPTION D: JDRP review application during assessment process (following full assessment a report and plans are assessment of the application can be completed prior to the plans being circulated to the JDRP - less likely to impact on other resources spent on the a report and plans are circulated to panel members and a meeting is held within a week of these plans and report being circulated (6-7 weeks after receipt of application)).
+OPTION D: JDRP review application during assessment process (following full assessment a report and plans are circulated to panel members and a meeting is held within a week of these plans and report being circulated (6- 7 weeks after receipt of application)).
+Full statutory planning assessment of the application can be completed prior to the plans being circulated to the JDRP - less likely to impact on other applications/applicants.
+The officer will need to prepare two full reports which increases the amount of time and resources spent on the application considerably.
 The JDRP's design based feedback is provided to applicants at the same time as the City's technical feedback is provided, allowing one set of changes.
 If the City delays its feedback until the JDRP has met, DAP timeframes would not be met (would need to consistently request deferral).
 The DAP may not agree to deferral/extra time simply because the City has asked the applicant to make changes late.

-OPTION POSITIVES NEGATIVES and recommendations from deadline is to be met.
-The The cost of holding the JDRP meeting (\$750 per sitting) is an additional cost.
+OPTION POSITIVES NEGATIVES The DAP receives advice and recommendations from the JDRP when determining proposals which could inform their statutory determination of the application.
+Leaves very little time for the applicant to go away and make changes recommended by the JDRP if the original DAP report deadline is to be met.
+The applicant may resist making changes due to time constraints - feeling that the DAP process gives certainty surrounding timeframes.
+The cost of holding the JDRP meeting (\$750 per sitting) is an additional cost.

 Legislation Planning and Development Act 2005.
 Planning and Development Regulations 2009.
 Planning and Development (Development Assessment Panels) Regulations 2011.
 City of Joondalup District Planning Scheme No. 2.

 Strategic Community Plan

 Key theme Quality Urban Environment.

 Objective Quality built outcomes.

 Strategic initiative Environmentally sensitive building designs are showcased, promoted and encouraged.

-• Buildings and landscaping is suitable for the immediate environment and reflect community values.
+Buildings and landscaping is suitable for the immediate environment and reflect community values.

 Policy Not applicable.